JonathanBruce/orchestra/README.md

 Follow these intructions to set up the Orchestra development environment.

+If you would rather have a push button start, run `setup.sh` that will everything for you.

 ### Installing Dependencies

 Once you have pulled down the project you must install dependencies via npm.
 This can be done by running `npm install` at the project root.